ebelious/Self-Hosted/SOC-Stack.md

 graylog - copilot user - port 9000
 grafana - admin user - port 3000
 velociraptor - api.config.yaml
-unfluxdb - - port
+influxdb - - port 8086
 ```

 Now we will create a customer.
-You can name this whatever you want in accordance with the input copilot requires
+You can name this whatever you want the input copilot requires

 On the `overview` dashboard, select `stack provisioning` and `deploy`

 Then select the customer you created in the `customers` click `details` and provision the customer

+---

 ---